Maryland: Language and ancestry

+Caribbean Americans have a significant presence in Maryland, especially Jamaican Americans, who make up 0.6% of the population and have had a significant presence and influence in Maryland's politics and culture; Maryland's current governor, Wes Moore, is the son of a Jamaican immigrant mother.
+Other Caribbean American nationalities with a large population in Maryland include Dominicans, Haitians, Trinidadians and Tobagonians, and Guyanese.
+Caribbean Americans are most concentrated in Prince George's County, the city of Baltimore, Baltimore County, and Montgomery County.
+Maryland is home to nearly 17,000 Haitians, according to 2023 Census Bureau data.
+Roughly 4,200 live in Wicomico County, Maryland, which includes Salisbury.
+Trinidadians and Tobagonians are concentrated in Baltimore City, Baltimore County, and Prince George's County.
+There are growing Caribbean populations in Columbia and Waldorf.

-Asian Americans are concentrated in the suburban counties surrounding Washington, D.C., and in Howard County, with Korean American and Taiwanese American communities in Rockville, Gaithersburg, and Germantown, and a Filipino American community in Fort Washington.
+Asian Americans are concentrated in the suburban counties surrounding Washington, D.C., and in Baltimore suburbs, especially Howard County, with Chinese American, Korean American and Taiwanese American communities in Rockville, Gaithersburg, and Germantown.
+Chinese in particular form the second largest group of Asian Americans, and are the largest group in Montgomery County.
 Maryland also has a large Korean American population, especially in Howard County, where there is a Koreatown in Ellicott City.
+Filipino Americans, the largest group of Southeast Asians, form major communities in Montgomery, Prince George's, and Charles counties; other large groups of Southeast Asians include Vietnamese, who are concentrated in Montgomery County, and Burmese, who are concentrated in Frederick, Howard, and Baltimore Counties.
 Maryland has a very large and diverse South Asian American population that has had a major presence in the state since the 1970s.
-Indian Americans are the largest Asian group in Maryland, making up 1.5 percent of the population, and live across the state, especially in Montgomery and Howard counties, with large numbers in Baltimore, Frederick, and Prince George's counties.
-The Indian American population is culturally and linguistically diverse, with large numbers of speakers of Hindi, Gujarati, Telugu, and Tamil.
-There are also large Pakistani American populations throughout the D.C. and Baltimore areas, especially in Baltimore County and Howard County.
-In addition, Maryland has a large Bangladeshi American community.
+Indian Americans are the largest Asian group in Maryland, making up 1.7 percent of the population, and live throughout the state, especially in Montgomery and Howard counties, with large numbers in Baltimore, Frederick, and Prince George's counties.
+The Indian American population is culturally and linguistically diverse, with the Indian languages spoken most being Hindi, Gujarati, Telugu, and Tamil.
+There are also large Pakistani American populations throughout the D.C. and Baltimore areas, especially in Baltimore County and Howard County, and a large Bangladeshi American community in the D.C. area.
 Maryland has one of the largest populations of Nepali Americans, including Bhutanese Americans of Nepali descent, in the U.S., many of whom are recent immigrants or refugees who sought asylum after expulsion from Bhutan or the 2015 Nepal earthquake; there are an estimated 20,000 to 25,000 Nepalis in Maryland, concentrated in the Baltimore area with significant populations in the D.C. area.
+The first Nepali American elected to a state legislature, Harry Bhandari, was elected in Maryland, representing part of Baltimore County.
+There are three state-recognized tribes, and in 2020, 31,845 identified as being Native American alone, and 96,805 did in combination with one or more other races.